dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

       - some are specific to charge and some permit all charges

 # NLP and Neurological Noise Injection Techniques

+- hypnosis techniques encourage the development of particular brainwave patterns.
+  - but more damaging hypnotic techniques trigger turbulence and radical displacement of ions, which is the total destruction of immediate and short-term state.

 - within this view of NLP techniques can cause ionic turbulence that disrupts the persistence of spatiotemporally represented forms of